 Once again Farmers stores across New Zealand will be raising funds for their local Hospice service in the lead up to Christmas.
 2020 is the 7th year that Farmers staff and customers will join together to raise funds, to keep hospice care free of charge in every community across Aotearoa.

 There are two ways Farmers customers can support their hospice from 19 November until Christmas Eve – by donating to the Tree of Remembrance in Farmers stores or by purchasing a limited edition, hand-painted hospice bauble in store.
 Your can also buy the baubles online.

 Christmas is generally the time of year when we think of people who won’t be with us during the festive season – they may have died, they may be living overseas or in other parts of the country, or perhaps just can’t be with you at this time of year.

 The Tree of Remembrance is a way to honour those we think of and support hospice.
-As with the purchase of the limited edition baubles, 100% of everything donated remains within the community in which it was given, supporting the local hospice service.
+As with the purchase of the limited edition baubles in store, 100% of everything donated remains within the community in which it was given, supporting the local hospice service.

 Limited edition hand painted hospice bauble – Comfort by Hospice